 As part of the reform of Business Rates by the Government from 1 April 2013, the settlement of successful appeals for rateable value adjustments is now born locally through the Collection Fund and, subsequently, shared amongst those bodies drawing funding allocations from the Collection Fund.
-A comprehensive review and assessment of the potential liabilities of the Fund has been conducted and, as a result, a provision of £4.318m has been made for Business Rate appeals, which recognises the likelihood of successful appeals in progress and the potential for future successful appeals relevant to the accounting period.
+A review of the potential liabilities of the Fund has been conducted and, as a result, a provision of £7.040m (£4.318m in 2013/14).
+Of this, 40% (£2.816m in 2014/15, and £1.727m in 2013/14) will be directly attributable to Harlow Council Business Rate appeals.
+There were a large number of late appeals, submitted in the March 2015 ahead of the statutory deadline of 31 March 2015.
+This information was assessed by a firm of professional surveyors, recognising both the value of claims and the likelihood of success of appeals.